 While transitioning to a vegan diet ‘Swap’ is the key word.
 Replace meat products with tofu and seitan or loads of veggies and fruits, dairy items can be substituted with non-dairy, plant-based substitutes and so on.
-Fortunately these days market is flooded with healthier vegan alternatives that you may use to add flavors to your vegan food.
+Fortunately, these days market is flooded with healthier vegan alternatives that you may use to add flavors to your vegan food.

 8. Load On Healthy Snacks

 Practicing veganism??
 Be careful not to starve yourself.
 Plant-based foods are low in calorie so you’ll need fueling more often.
 Prepare some healthy snacks like nuts, fruits, etc. and keep them handy.
 They will calm down your cravings.
-If you are going out of house or on a trip pack yourself some peanut butter cookies, granola bars, dates and nuts bites, fresh fruits, dry fruits and much more.
+If you are going out of the house or on a trip pack yourself some peanut butter cookies, granola bars, dates and nuts bites, fresh fruits, dry fruits and much more.

 9. Don’t Panic If You’ve Messed Up

 Humans make mistakes!
-Don’t get hyped you just tasted some curry with fish sauce in it or if you munched on some non-vegan stuff while out of home.
+Don’t get hyped you just tasted some curry with fish sauce in it or if you munched on some non-vegan stuff while out of the home.
 A dead vegan can be no good so forget about starving.
 Be practical and do the best you can.